jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 {{< /alert >}}

 {{< alert title="Warning" color="warning" >}}
 Special care should be taken on port number overlap, neither haproxy itself nor haproxy-ingress will warn if the same port number is used on more than one configuration key.
-Moreover, although it is possible to configure a binding address completely unrelated with the configured `http-port` or `https-port`, the suggestion is that both configurations match somehow.
+Moreover, although it is possible to configure a binding address completely unrelated with the configured `http-port`, `https-port` or `http-ports-local`, the suggestion is that configurations match somehow.
 {{< /alert >}}

 See also: